Workshop Mindfulness for Highly Sensitive Persons

 - which emotions are yours and which emotions are someone else’s

-- your intuition, and you sometimes suppress it by overthinking
+- your intuition, and how you sometimes suppress it by overthinking

-- your own negative thought patternns (eg ‘I am not good at this’)
+- your own negative thought patterns (eg ‘I am not good at this’)

 - many more things which happen in your mind, body, actions, urges to act and in your environment

-We will look at ways to develop this meta-awareness, and how to use it in order to differently with HSP-challenges.
+We will look at ways to develop this meta-awareness, and how to use it in order to deal optimally with HSP-challenges.

 What you will learn in this workshop